OrchardCMS/OrchardCore/src/docs/reference/modules/Sms.Azure/README.md

 This feature provides SMS providers for sending SMS through [Azure Communication Services SMS](https://learn.microsoft.com/en-us/azure/communication-services/concepts/sms/concepts).

-## **Azure Communication SMS** Provider Configuration
+## **Azure Communication** Provider Configuration

 Enabling this feature will introduce a new tab labeled **Azure** within the SMS settings, allowing you to configure the service.
-To access these settings from the admin dashboard, navigate to `Configuration` → `Settings` → `Sms` and click on the 'Azure Communication SMS' tab.
+To access these settings from the admin dashboard, navigate to `Configuration` → `Settings` → `Sms` and click on the 'Azure Communication' tab.
 The following are the available settings.

 | Provider | Description |
 | --- | --- |